-The narrow gauge railroad, the Des Moines and Minnesota Railroad (three feet between the rails) had been built in 1878 north from Ames, with the expectation that it would extend to Alden.
+The narrow gauge railroad (three feet between the rails), the Des Moines and Minnesota Railroad had been built north from Ames in 1877, with the expectation that it would extend to Alden.
 Instead, it stopped near the corner of the four Hamilton townships (Ellsworth, Scott, Lyon, and Lincoln), where the railroad crossed the Skunk River.
 At that spot, the boom town of Callanan was started, but it lasted only three years.

-By 1882, the Toledo & Northwestern Railroad bought the narrow gauge Des Moines and Minnesota Railroad and converted it to a standard gauge (four feet eight and a half inches) line.
-That line north of Ames passed through Gilbert, Story City, Randall, and had terminated at Callanan.
+By 1882, the Toledo & Northwestern Railroad bought out the narrow gauge Des Moines and Minnesota Railroad and converted it to a standard gauge (four feet eight and a half inches) line.
+That rail line north of Ames had passed through Gilbert, Story City, Randall, and had terminated at Callanan.
 The portion of the line that crossed the South Skunk River to enter Callanan was abandoned and rerouted to Jewell Junction.
-The Toledo & Northwestern soon became the Chicago & Northwestern Railroad.
+The Toledo & Northwestern soon became known as the Chicago & Northwestern Railroad.

 The town of Jewell Junction was laid out at this junction, and was named for David T. Jewell.
 It was created in Section 28-87-24 by the real estate division of the railroad, the Western Town Lot Company.
 This same company platted the towns of Ellsworth, Randall, Stanhope, Stratford and Kamrar.

 The north-south streets in the original plat were First (a curved street), Second, Third, Fourth, and Fifth Streets.
 The east-west streets were Lyon, Main, Rienhart, and Idaho Streets.
 Main Street was later changed to Jewell Street.
 As the town prospered, the name of the town was simply known as Jewell, though to today the legal name remains Jewell Junction.